ddmanyes/bulk-rnaseq-pipeline/README.md

     pip install -r requirements.txt
     ```

+### Windows Compatibility Note

+Most packages work seamlessly on Windows.
+However, `omicverse` and `torch` (PyTorch) can sometimes be tricky to install due to system-specific dependencies.

+- **If the automatic installer fails**: Try installing PyTorch manually first, following the instructions at [pytorch.org](https://pytorch.org/get-started/locally/), and then run `pip install -r requirements.txt`.
+- **CPU vs GPU**: The default installation typically includes the CPU version of PyTorch, which is sufficient for this pipeline.

 ## How to Run the Pipeline

 You can run the pipeline using the **Interactive GUI** (Recommended) or the **Command Line**.